 Children’s privacy is very important.
 The brief profiles on this page have been modified to protect their privacy while giving you a glimpse into the lives of children with special needs who are waiting for a family.
 They are not children currently waiting for adoption, though there are many children similar to these who are waiting in orphanages.
-In order to receive information on actual children you must be approved as an adoptive parent and have a completed adoptive home study.
+In order to receive information on actual children you must be approved as an adoptive parent and have a completed adoptive applicant home study report.

-If you have not yet done so, we would encourage you to begin the process to obtain a home study with approval to adopt a special focus child.
+If you have not yet done so, we would encourage you to begin the process to obtain a home study report with approval to adopt a special focus child.

 1 year old

 Physical Development The child is developing normally, though is small for age

 Medical problem Born with cleft palate and cleft lip and will require surgery, on-going speech therapy and dental treatment.
 Mental growth is normal.

 Emotional & Psychological Development Very well, very active and emotional development is normal.
 Friendly, outgoing infant.

 NOTE - in many countries cleft palate and lip does not place a child on the "special needs" list unless it is extremely severe.
 Children with cleft palate may be matched to those applying via a regular adoption programme who have indicated they are willing to adopt a child with this need.

 10,7 and 4 years